zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

     ![Run test option above code](./img/vs-code-run-test.png)

-11. Go ahead an click on "Run Test."
+11. Go ahead and click on "Run Test."
+(Save first if you haven't already).
 The terminal should appear and display some gibberish, followed by a summary of your test run.

     ![Example test success output](./img/vs-code-test-success.png)